Generalized symmetry enriched criticality in (3+1)d: Topological phases in pure Yang-Mills

 While the 't Hooft operator is not a genuine loop operator, it can still be used as a probe to characterize the phase of the gauge theory.
 At $\theta=0$, where conventional confinement is expected, the basic 't Hooft operator (i.e., with $q_m=1$) has a perimeter law~\cite{tHooft1978},

-where $\mathrm{Length}(\gamma)$ is the length of the loop $\gamma$ and $\rho$ is a constant.
+where $\mathrm{Length}(\gamma)$ is the length of the loop $\gamma$ and $\rho$ is a non-universal constant, which is generically scheme-dependent.
 This perimeter law is consistent with the notion of confinement arising from the condensation of magnetic monopoles~\cite{Nambu1974,Polyakov1975,Mandelstam1976,tHooft1978}.
 Specifically, because monopoles with charge $q_m=N$ are screened, we view this phase as arising from the condensation of charge $N$ monopoles.

 The parameter $\theta$ is $2\pi$ periodic (on a spin manifold), so the spectrum of the theory at $\theta=2\pi k$, where $k\in\mathbb{Z}$, is the same as at $\theta=0$.
 However, the $\theta$ parameter gives an electric polarization charge to magnetic monopoles---a phenomenon known as the Witten effect~\cite{Witten1979}.
 After a change in theta by $\Delta \theta=2\pi k$, a dyon that originally had charges $(q_e, q_m)$ becomes